jewei1997/Modular-Microloans/README.md

 ## Polygon

+We want our project to have a tangible impact and view it as community infrastructure/a public good.
+We believe that commits could be a new funding model in communities such as LATAM and the Global South, where high-trust investments could reduce uncertainty in funding underserved projects.
+As more of these projects get funded, underserved communities will begin to flourish, creating a positive feedback loop for more local projects to get funded and create more inclusion and regenerative opportunities.

-We are targeting the $4k prize pool for deploying at least one smart contract on Polygon’s testnet.
+We are targeting the $4k prize pool for deploying at least one smart contract on Polygon’s testnet  as well as the $4k prize for best local LATAM public goods.

 [Polygonscan link of deployed contract](https://mumbai.polygonscan.com/address/0x8b76563670F37295d8756a4404D69d5BBa7c5dC8)